-Defense software and hardware strategies have been proposed such as alternative lookup tables, data-independent memory access pattern, static or disabled cache, and cache state normalization to defend against cache attacks [49].
-Scatter-Gather techniques have been adopted by RSA and ECC implementations [13].
-In particular, introducing redundancy and randomness to the S-Box tables for AES has been proposed [12].
-A custom memory manager [62], relaxed inclusion caches [38] and solutions based on cache allocation technology (CAT) such as Catalyst [42] and vCat [55] are proposed to defend against LLC contention.
-Sanctum [17] and Ozone [8] are new processor designs with respect to cache attacks.
-Detection-based countermeasures have also been proposed using performance counters, which can be used to detect cache attacks in cloud environments [14,60].
-MASCAT [37] is proposed to block cache attacks with code analysis techniques.
-CachD [52] detects potential cache leakage in the production software.
+Software and hardware strategies have been proposed such as alternative lookup tables, data-independent memory access pattern, static or disabled cache, and cache state normalization to defend against cache attacks [67].
+Scatter-gather techniques have been adopted by RSA and ECC implementations [16].
+In particular, introducing redundancy and randomness to the S-Box tables for AES has been proposed [15].
+A custom memory manager [80], relaxed inclusion caches [47] and solutions based on cache allocation technology (CAT) such as Catalyst [51] and vCat [73] are proposed to defend against LLC contention.
+Sanctum [21] is a new processor design with respect to cache attacks.
+Detection-based countermeasures have also been proposed using performance counters, which can be used to detect cache attacks in cloud environments [17,78].
+MASCAT [46] is proposed to block cache attacks with code analysis techniques.
+CacheD [70] detects potential cache leakages in production software.
 Nonetheless, these proposals assume that the adversary cannot distinguish accesses within a cache line.
 That is, attacks with intra cache-line granularity are considered out-of-scope.
-Doychev and Köpf proposed the only software leakage detector that consider full address bits as its leakage model [20].
+Doychev et al. proposed the only software leakage detector that considers full address bits as its leakage model [25].